msteinhoff/bysu/README.md

     Because the mechanism is only designed for disaster recovery, rotation and retention policies can be relaxed.
-We couldn't think of a reason to include multiple generations of historical snapshots using the grandfather/father/ son rotation scheme: Snapshots usually contain complex RDBMS dumps which cannot easily be merged, and getting individual pieces from a historical snapshot would require provisioning a second application instance, restoring the snapshot, and finally extracting data using the application's UI.
+We couldn't think of a reason to include multiple generations of historical snapshots using a grandfather-father-son rotation scheme: Snapshots usually contain complex RDBMS dumps which cannot easily be merged, and getting individual pieces from a historical snapshot would require provisioning a second application instance, restoring the snapshot, and finally extracting data using the application's UI.
 It also rarely, if ever, happens that such data must be accessed and it just doesn't seem worth the effort.

     **BYUS allows to store e.g. the last x snapshots for an application, but does not perform any rotation.**